Introduction

 | list_utilities | state | Utilities with TOU rate plans in that state. |

-All three tools are live, backed by the same resolver as the REST API.
+All four tools are live, backed by the same resolver as the REST API.
 Two ways to authenticate — pick whichever your client supports.

 Option A — API key (desktop and CLI clients)